 Kruger National Park is a malaria risk area of South Africa however you should take some simple precautions like wearing long clothing and applying mosquito repellent spray, there is little chance of infection.
 Anti-malaria prophylactics are recommended for visitors to Kruger during the higher risk rainy season from December to April as an additional barrier of protection, however not compulsory.

-A 24-hour malaria hotline is available on +27 (0)82 234 1800 to give detailed explanation on risk and advice on precautionary measures.
+A 24-hour malaria hotline is available on +27 (0)82 234 1800 to give detailed explanation on risk and advice on precautionary measures, you can also view our government website here.
 Visitors wishing to take prophylactics should consult a knowledgeable medical practitioner or recognized travel clinic about recommended medication, as certain products cause nausea, hallucinations or other negative side effects with certain people.

 If you show flu-like symptoms 2 weeks after your safari, then consult a Doctor immediately and inform them of your recent safari to Kruger National Park.